mcauduro/retail/lab2/instructions/lab2.md

    ![Configure Lambda Firehose Processor - Part 2](images/configure_lambda_firehose_processor_page2.png)

-10. In this screen, you can edit the Lambda source code.
+10. In this next screen, you can edit the Lambda source code.
     * For 'Runtime' select 'Node.js 8.10'.
     * And for source code, copy paste the file ```AnnotateRetailDataAnalytics.js```.